Walla Walla StageCoach History

-The stagecoach played a crucial role in the transportation history of Washington State, bridging the gap between remote settlements and growing towns in the late 19th century.
+Stagecoaches played a crucial role in the transportation history of Washington State, bridging the gap between remote settlements and growing towns in the late 19th century.
 Many of these sturdy, well-crafted vehicles, originally designed by the Abbot-Downing Company in Concord, New Hampshire, became the backbone of early travel in the Pacific Northwest.
-The Concord style coach is distinct, with an enclosed rounded cabin suspended on roughly 300 feet of leather straps known as “thoroughbraces.”
-These thoroughbraces allow the coach body to float freely, absorbing bumps in the road.
+The Concord style coach is distinct, with an enclosed, rounded passenger cabin suspended on roughly 300 feet of leather straps known as “thoroughbraces.”
+Thoroughbraces allow the coach body to float freely, absorbing bumps in the road.
 Concord coaches were designed for comfort and featured plush interiors and elaborate detail.
-Mud wagons were another type of stagecoach used in the Walla Walla area.
-Mud wagon differed in that their cabins were open rather than enclosed, they were less elaborate, lighter and capable or rough mountain terrain.
-One original mud wagon is on display at Fort Walla Walla Museum and another is owned by the county fairgrounds.
+The photo above, provided courtesy of Bygone Walla Walla, depicts a Concord coach in front of the Dacres Hotel (then called Hotel Stine) in 1873 at 4th and Main in Walla Walla.

-Early Days of Stagecoach Travel in Washington
+Early Days of Stagecoach Travel in Washington Territory

 Before railroads connected Washington’s cities, stagecoaches were the primary means of long-distance overland travel.
 In the 1860s and 1870s, as settlers moved into the region, stage lines began forming to connect mining camps, logging towns, and agricultural settlements.